axelmaniak/node-ms-translate/Readme.md

 Where

-`--w` Specifies the text to translate
+`-w ` Specifies the text to translate

-`--o` A comma separated list of the expected languages in which the text will be translated to
+`-o ` A comma separated list of the expected languages in which the text will be translated to

 A simple text list will be displayed with the requested results